Dnieper–Carpathian offensive: Proskurov–Chernovtsy offensive

 This was the biggest and most important Soviet operation of the Dnieper–Carpathian offensive.
 After the slackening of the Soviet effort at the end of February, the OKH, the headquarters for the Eastern Front, believed any further offensive effort in that sector unlikely.
 However, the Soviets were secretly preparing an even greater offensive, bringing in all six tank armies stationed in Ukraine.
-The Soviet deception measures were successful and most Germans were surprised when, on March 4, the 1st Ukrainian Front–commanded by Marshal Georgy Zhukov after Vatutin's death–launched the Proskurov–Chernovtsy offensive (see Kamenets-Podolsky pocket), with a fierce artillery barrage.
+The Soviet deception measures were successful and most Germans were surprised when, on March 4, the 1st Ukrainian Front–commanded by Zhukov after Vatutin's death–launched the Proskurov–Chernovtsy offensive (see Kamenets-Podolsky pocket), with a fierce artillery barrage.
 Due to the extremely muddy conditions, it was hard for the defending Germans to remain mobile, but the Soviet forces had adequate supplies of tracked tanks and trucks, giving them the advantage.
+These Fronts advanced rapidly, while Konev moved to cut off the withdrawal of the First Panzer Army.
+The First Panzer Army, now commanded by Hube, was entirely encircled by March 28.
+During the encirclement, Manstein flew to Hitler's headquarters and asked him to revoke his directive that required all encircled formations to form "fortresses" where they were.
+He was successful, and received II SS Panzer Corps as reinforcements, the first transfer of forces to the Eastern Front at the expense of the Western Front since Hitler's Führer Directive 51.

+On March 30, Hube's forces struck out of the pocket, and, because Soviet military intelligence was unaware of the arrival of II Panzer Corps and he moved west, instead of south as Soviet commanders were expecting, he was successful, and, by April 10, Hube's forces had met up with the Fourth Panzer Army.
+Despite this small success, Hitler blamed his generals for the overall strategic success of Soviet forces, fired the commanders of Army Group South and Army Group A (von Manstein and von Kleist, respectively), replaced them with Walter Model and Ferdinand Schörner, and renamed them Army Groups North and South Ukraine, indicating his plans to recapture this territory.

 Uman–Botoshany offensive

 On March 5 Koniev launched the Uman–Botoshany offensive, advancing rapidly and soon cutting off the supply line for First Panzer Army by capturing Chortkov on March 23.
 On March 10, the 2nd Ukrainian Front destroyed two Panzer Corps by capturing them at the fall of Uman.